Justifying quasiparticle self-consistent schemes via gradient optimization in Luttinger-Ward theory

-A key point of the approach of Luttinger and Ward \cite{LW} is that both the ground-state total energy and interacting $G(\omega)$ can be obtained by finding the stationary point of an energy functional of $G$.
+The basic point of the approach of Baym-Kadanoff \cite{baym_conservation_1961,baym_self-consistent_1962} is that both the ground-state total energy and the interacting Green's function $G(\omega)$ can be obtained by finding the stationary point of an energy functional of $G$.
 For simplicity, we concentrate on the Klein functional \cite{Klein}, a functional of both $G$ and the non-interacting $G_0$ given by

-where $\phi^0_H$ is the Hartree potential for electron density corresponding to $G_0$.
+where $\phi^0_H$ is the Hartree potential for the electron density corresponding to $G_0$.
 In the above expression, the frequency dependence of $G(\omega)$ and $G_0(\omega)$ has been suppressed for clarity. $E_H[n]$ is the Hartree energy for electron density $n(x)$:

-The functional $\Phi_{xc}[G]$ is the exchange-correlation energy functional for the Luttinger-Ward approach and, as in DFT, is a complicated and unknown functional of $G$.
+The functional $\Phi_{xc}[G]$ is the exchange-correlation energy functional for the Baym-Kadanoff approach and, as in DFT, is a complicated and unknown functional of $G$.
 Formally, it has a well-defined diagrammatic expansion~\cite{LW}.
-As in DFT, choosing an approximate form for $\Phi_{xc}$ corresponds to including a certain level of treatment of exchange-correlation effects.
+As in DFT, choosing an approximate form for $\Phi_{xc}$ corresponds to including a certain approximate level of treatment of exchange-correlation effects.
 The Klein functional is not the only possible variational functional in Baym-Kadanoff theory: the Luttinger-Ward functional \cite{LW} is more widely known, is known to have better variational properties~\cite{DahlenvonBarthPRB04} but has a much more complex form.
 Hence, we will be focusing on the simpler Klein functional.

 At the stationary point of $F$ (for both the Klein and Luttinger-Ward forms), the value of $F$ is the ground-state total energy, and the stationary $G$ is the true one-particle Green's function \cite{LW,Hedin}.
-Unlike DFT, one can obtain, in principle, the ground state total energy and electron density as well as excited state properties such as quasiparticle wave functions and band structures.
-Much like the Kohn-Sham DFT approach, there is a derivative relation between the exchange-correlation energy functional and the self-energy
+Unlike DFT, one can obtain, in principle, not just the ground state total energy and electron density but also excited state properties such as quasiparticle wave functions and band energies.
+Much like the Kohn-Sham DFT approach, there is a functional derivative relation between the exchange-correlation energy functional and the self-energy